Limits of combinatorial patchworking: Viro's patchworking

 \subsection{Real schemes and related classifications}

 The connected components of $V_\RR(f)$ are called \emph{loops}; due to our smoothness assumption, each component is an embedding of the circle $\Sph^1$ into $\RP^2$.
 A loop is called an \emph{oval} if it separates $\RP^2$ into two components (a disk and a Möbius strip), and a \emph{pseudo-line} otherwise.
 When $d$ is even, every loop is an oval; when $d$ is odd, there is exactly one pseudo-line.
-By Harnack's theorem~\cite{1876:Harnack}, the number of loops is at most $M = \tfrac{1}{2}(d-1)(d-2)+1$.
+By Harnack's theorem~\cite{1876:Harnack:VieltheiligkeitEbenen}, the number of loops is at most $M = \tfrac{1}{2}(d-1)(d-2)+1$.
+The \emph{depth} of an oval is the number of other ovals surrounding it.
 An oval is \emph{even} (resp.\ \emph{odd}) if it lies in the interior of an even (resp.\ odd) number of other ovals; we write $p$ and $n$ for the number of even and odd ovals, respectively.
+For an $M$-curve of even degree $d=2k$, the Gudkov--Rokhlin congruence \cite{1971:Arnold:ArrangementOvals,1972:Rokhlin:GudkovsHypothesis} states that

 The \emph{real scheme} of a curve is the ambient isotopy class of $V_\RR(f) \subset \RP^2$, or equivalently, the topological type of the pair $(\RP^2, V_\RR(f))$.
 Concretely, the real scheme records the number of connected components and their nesting structure.
-In the literature on Hilbert's 16th problem, several terms are used interchangeably for this notion: Viro~\cite{1986:Viro:TopologyProgressRealAlgVarieties} uses both \emph{isotopy type} and \emph{real scheme}; Itenberg--Viro~\cite{1993:Itenberg:Ragsdale, 1996:ItenbergViro:PatchworkingRagsdale} speak of the \emph{topological type} of the pair.
+In the literature on Hilbert's 16th problem, several terms are used interchangeably for this notion: Viro~\cite{1986:Viro:TopologyAlgebraic} uses both \emph{isotopy type} and \emph{real scheme}; Itenberg--Viro~\cite{1995:Itenberg:RagsdaleCurves, 1996:ItenbergViro:PatchworkingRagsdale} speak of the \emph{topological type} of the pair.
 We adopt \emph{real scheme} throughout to avoid confusion with the finer notion of \emph{rigid isotopy type} discussed below.